Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 • Is the agent improving over time, or getting worse?

-You need to capture the full trace of a given agent run: its prompts, retrieved docs, tool invocations, latency, cost, sub-agent executions, outputs, and user feedback among other things.
+For reliable agents, you need to capture the full trace of a given execution run: its prompts, retrieved docs, tool invocations, latency, cost, sub-agent executions, outputs, and user feedback among other things.

 AI agents break quietly